-Love is in the air: Our favourite Valentines marketing campaigns of recent years
+Love is in the air: Our favourite Valentine’s day marketing campaigns of recent years.

 It’s here again, the most romantic day of the year.
-Although St. Valentine’s day may have changed in appearance from its 5th century Christian celebration, the modern Valentine’s Day has a history all of its own.
+Although St. Valentine’s Day may have changed in appearance from its 5th century Christian celebration, the modern tradition has a history all of its own.
 From cards and chocolates to flowers and festivities, marketing and advertising has become a central element of the weeks running up to the celebration.
-This week love is in the air as OTB takes a look at some of the best Valentine’s marketing campaigns of the past few years.
+This week love is in the air as Think OTB takes a look at some of the best Valentine’s Day marketing campaigns of the past few years.

 A Coca Cola Valentine: